 - Your personal consultant will provide you with certified doctors who conduct skin cancer screenings in your area.

-- You receive a bonus of 10 euros for a skin cancer screening as part of the SBK Bonus Scheme.
+- You receive a bonus for a skin cancer screening as part of the SBK Bonus Scheme.